jarusll/the-logs/index.md

 - Making the AST
 - Evaluating the AST

+Running Emacs as daemon has made my life easier.
+No more slow load times.

 # 2022-06-13

 I DID IT!!!
 I made the compiler.
 The prototype is ready.